sebpar01/AmericanFootballAnalysis/README.md

 Code that includes data processing, the data loader, and the neural network architecture for binary classification.
 The network consists of a CNN (ResNet50) combined with an LSTM.
 The validation of the network is also performed in this code.

 ## Multiclass Classification (Play_Type_Classification.ipynb)
+This code includes the same steps as the one for binary classification.
+The network architecture is also similar.
+The difference here is that it distinguishes between 5 classes instead of just two, hence the name multiclass classification.

 # Additional Code